zackdraws/zackdraws.github.io/README.md

 		## 1. Download the Folder of the code - replace all of my files with your own files
-		Place the folder into a place that's easy to find use VsCode or Emacs or some other Code editor to view a live preview of the website
+		Place the folder into a place that's easy to find

+		Use VsCode or Emacs or some other Code editor to view a live preview of the website.

 # Directory of Files
-	- Index.html is the main homepage and holds the info for the website
+	- Index.html is the homepage
-	 - my index page opens to images of the page
+	 - my index page opens to four previews of the rest of the website to pick from

-	bg- holds background files
-	cd- holds character designs
-	fg- holds sketchbook pages
-	sb- holds storyboarding samples

-	- index.html = home
+	Animation - Reel is labeled as ANP.mp4
+	Story Portfolio
+	files for this page can be found in the sb folder Character Design
+	files for this page can be found inside of the cd folder Background and Viz Dev
+	 files for this page can be found inside of the bg folder

 	- styles.css = website style
 	- Lightbox.js = javascript for 'lightbox' effect